Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities: Simulation study

+We let each procedure run for one hour and evaluate the overall accuracy of the obtained sample compared to a sample from the true posterior distribution (as described below).

-Output from one estimation procedure on the example of the combination of the modified bridge proposal and the Milstein approximation for the likelihood and the proposal density is shown in Figures \ref{fig:MCMC_traceplots} and \ref{fig:posterior_densities}.
-From each estimation procedure, we obtain a two-dimensional Markov chain for the parameters $\alpha$ and $\sigma^2$ which we use to calculate the mean and the mode of the chain after cutting off a $10\%$ burn-in phase as point estimates for the parameters.
-As a benchmark, we also calculate the maximum likelihood (ML) estimate and the maximum a posteriori (MAP) estimate based on the solution of the GBM.
+Figures \ref{fig:MCMC_traceplots} and \ref{fig:posterior_densities} present the output from one estimation procedure on the example of the combination MBM-M of the MB proposal and the Milstein approximation for the proposal density and the likelihood function.
+From each estimation procedure, we obtained an MCMC chain of dimension $n(m-1)+2$.
+For each chain, we used the two components for parameters $\alpha$ and $\sigma^2$ and calculated the mean, the median, and the variance after cutting off a burn-in phase of 5000 iterations.
+To justify our use of independent proposals for the parameter update, we show in Appendix \ref{app:correlations} that the parameters are not strongly correlated.